tomaszsz-it/garage-pro/.ai/api-plan.md

 - Validation:
   - `service_id`: must exist, duration must match new time range
   - `start_ts`/`end_ts`: cannot be in the past, must be available slot
-  - `status`: must be valid enum value ("New", "InProgress", "Completed", "Cancelled")
+  - `status`: must be valid enum value ("New", "Completed", "Cancelled")
   - Only future reservations can be modified (except status changes)
 - Logic:
     - Automatic update of the `updated_at` field via database triggers when reservation are modified.